 Black Pepper Essential Oil Blends Well With

-Here are oils that blend well with black pepper:
+Here are oils that black pepper blends well with:

 - Clary Sage